 You should be careful to confirm with the officials in the destination country that they will accept a certified true copy of the document and they do not require the original.
 Additionally, there are some authentication offices and diplomatic missions that do not accept copies of documents, even if certified.

-If my documents are Certified, do they need Document Authentication?
+If my documents are Certified, do they need Document Apostille?

-If you intend to use your certified documents in a foreign country they most likely do need to be authenticated.
-This authentication step is the first step of a multi-step process called document authentication and legalization.
-The authentication is done through Global Affairs Canada or an appropriate provincial authority (where applicable).
-The authentication authority verifies the signature on the document and adds their stamp or certificate of authentication to your document.
+If you intend to use your certified documents in a foreign country they most likely do need to be apostilled.
+The apostille is done through the appropriate Canadian government authority (where applicable).
+The apostille authority verifies the signature on the document and adds their certificate of apostille to your document.

 There are many situations where your Canadian documents will need to go through the document authentication and legalization process.
 This requirement is set out by the government of the country where you will be submitting your documents.
-We strongly recommend you confirm the requirements before starting the document authentication and legalization process, as the process can be time consuming and costly.
-However, as a general rule we would say that the most commonly requested documents, such as vital statistics documents, criminal record checks, educational degrees, powers of attorney, and commercial documents, all typically require authentication and legalization.
+We strongly recommend you confirm the requirements before starting the document apostille process, as it can be time consuming and costly.
+However, as a general rule we would say that the most commonly requested documents, such as vital statistics documents, criminal record checks, educational degrees, powers of attorney, and commercial documents, all typically require apostille.

-As referenced earlier, document authentication and legalization is a multi-step process that allows documents from Canada to be recognized outside of Canada.
-At each step of the process your document will receive a signature and stamp or certificate verifying the signatures on the documents.
-The last step is completed by a diplomatic mission (embassy or consulate) of the destination country.
+As referenced earlier, document apostille is a process that allows documents from Canada to be recognized outside of Canada.
+If your destination country is not a member of the Hague Apostille Convention, your document will need an additional step of document legalization.
 For more information about this process, feel free to dive deeper into our website service pages which provide a full suite of information on each step.

 Yes, we can certainly assist with document certification and all aspects of the authentication and legalization process.
 Once we have a clear idea of what documents you have and where they will be used, we can provide guidance and explain how we can assist.
 Please don’t hesitate to contact us online or call us toll free at 1-888-433-1011.
 Our friendly document experts are happy to help!